 I began my thesis work by considering novel tests of modified gravity.
 I tested Verlinde's Emergent Gravity Theory with dwarf galaxy velocity curve data and higher-dimensional theories for dark energy with gravitational waves.

 I have now begun to focus on tests of dark matter particle theories.
-In collaboration with Harry Desmond and Pedro Ferreira (Oxford), I am currently testing dark matter self-interactions using galaxy warps.
+In collaboration with Harry Desmond and Pedro Ferreira (Oxford), I tested dark matter self-interactions using galaxy warps.
 I plan to continue thinking about particle dark matter tests in the future.

 In my previous life, I worked on X-ray observations of dwarf galaxies to place limits on the number of supermassive black holes at their centers.
 This is one promising avenue for finding how supermassive black holes form.

 Pardo, K.; Desmond, H.; Ferreira, P.G., Testing self-interacting dark matter with galaxy warps, PRD, 100, 12 (2019)

 Goulding, A. D.; Pardo, K.; Greene, J. E.; Mingarelli, C.M.F.; Nyland, K.; Strauss, M. A., Discovery of a close-separation binary quasar at the heart of a z ~ 0.2 merging galaxy and its implications for low-frequency gravitational waves, ApJL, 879, L21 (2019)

 Pardo, K.; Fishbach, M.; Holz, D.E.; Spergel, D. N., Limits on the Number of Spacetime Dimensions from GW 170817, JCAP, 07, 048 (2018)

 Pardo, K., Testing Emergent Gravity with Isolated Dwarf Galaxies, submitted, arXiv:1706.00785